next-projects/nextframework/README.md

 		}
 	}

-Every controller must be registered in its own `module`.
+Each controller must be registered in one `module`.
 The `module` is the first part of the path. `/public` in the example above.

 The `index` method returns a String representing the name of the JSP to dispatch the request.
 The JSPs must be placed at `WEB-INF/jsp/[controllermodule]`.